leoipn/Project_2/README.md

 ## Proposal:

-Since the origin of modern times humanity has been soroundedby music, we may say that history can be tell throuhg music.
+Since the origin of modern times humanity has been sorounded by music, we may say that history of the world can be tell throuhg music.

-During time, muscic has been constantly changing, evolving or derivating in several genders.
-The music taste during time has been changing.
-New artists have been emerging.
+Muscic has been constantly changing, evolving or derivating in several genders.
+The music taste during time has been changing and new artists have been emerging.
 We would like to study these changes through Data Analytics.

 As a team we are always close to music.
 Music is an universal language, like programming languages it has been the union of many cultures and traditions.

-We would like to explore universal artists, genders, popularity and music lisetened around the world using one of the most important platform for online streaming.
+We would like to explore universal artists, genders, popularity and music lisetened around the world on one of the most important platform for online streaming.

 ## Team Members: